 Current certification in CPR and First Aid and successful background check required before work can begin.
 Schoolhouse will pursue both indicated and non-indicated references

-This is an “at will”, full-time, exempt, seasonal position that reports directly to the Regional Program Manager (Durham), the Wake County Site Manager (Wake), or the Orange County Site Manager (Orange).
+This is an “at will” seasonal, non-exempt, hourly position that reports directly to the Program Coordinator (Durham), the Wake County Site Manager (Wake), or the Orange County Site Manager (Orange).

-Qualified women, minorities, and bilingual candidates (English/Spanish speakers) are encouraged to apply.
+Qualified women, minorities, and bilingual candidates (English/Spanish) are encouraged to apply.
 Schoolhouse of Wonder is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, age, sex, disability, national or ethnic origin, or sexual orientation.